Yellow storage boxes on shelving

 Business meeting over inventory with several people

-Don't keep doing inventory all by yourself.
-You need to train your staff so they can help you decrease the amount of time it takes to complete the counts.
+Don't keep doing your dispensary inventory all by yourself.
+You need to train your staff how to stock your dispensary so they can help you decrease the amount of time it takes to complete the counts.
 Not only that, there will be another set of eyes to help correct any miscounts you may have had.

-As long as you have a proper standardized checklist your team can follow, they will be able to complete the inventory process just as well as you.
+As long as you have a proper standardized checklist your team can follow, they will be able to complete the dispensary inventory management process just as well as you.

 Open Up Staff Communication